Shared ownership staircasing

 - You then need to advise us, in writing, how many shares you want to buy.

-- Then, we’ll need your solicitor’s contact details and payment of our administration fee* - this can be paid via bank transfer, online or over the phone.
+- Then, we’ll need your solicitor’s contact details and payment of our administration fee* (fee details can be found in our FAQs below) - this can be paid via bank transfer, online or over the phone.

 - When we have this, we will instruct our solicitor and yours of your intention to buy shares.